Keep South Carolina Wild

 As South Carolina becomes increasingly developed, there is less land available for wildlife.
 Corporate landowners can offset habitat loss by devoting their under-utilized lands to wildlife.
 This is achieved by matching site employees who are interested in wildlife with community partners to develop habitat plans.
 The W.A.I.T. program assists corporations, employees, facility neighbors, and other groups who desire to develop environmental projects in partnership with each other.
 To learn more about the W.A.I.T. program, and how your company can become involved, visit this page on our website.

-Tags: Habitat, Hunting, Nesting Boxes, Spartanburg Water, WAIT, Wood Ducks
+Tags: Hunting, WAIT, Habitat, Nesting Boxes, Spartanburg Water, Wood Ducks